 When RE admixture is used in concrete ≥ 80° F or in hot weather, the manufacturer's minimum recommended dosage rate for RE admixture must be used to get 90 minutes of mixing time.

-When using HRWR admixture, it must be used at the manufacturer's minimum dosage rate to use the maximum of 8" slump per 704.1(d)a.
+When using a WR admixture, it must be used at manufacturer's minimum dosage rate to use the When using HRWR admixture, it must be used at the manufacturer's minimum dosage rate to use the maximum of 8" slump per 704.1(d)a.